Department of Labor Logo United States Department of Labor

 Electric power generation, transmission and distribution 61%

 Most nuclear technicians work in nuclear power plants, where they typically work in offices and control rooms.
-The technicians use computers and other equipment to monitor and help operate nuclear reactors.
-Nuclear technicians also need to measure radiation levels onsite, requiring them to visit several areas in and around the plant throughout the workday.
-This task may sometimes require them to work outside, regardless of weather conditions.
+Nuclear technicians may need to measure radiation levels onsite, requiring them to visit plants and the areas around them, in all types of weather.
 Working around nuclear reactors may involve exposure to high temperatures.
-Nuclear technicians who conduct scientific tests for scientists and engineers typically work in laboratories.
+Some nuclear technicians work under the direction of scientists and engineers in laboratories.

 Work Schedules

 Most nuclear technicians work full time.
 In power plants, which operate 24 hours a day, technicians may work variable schedules that include nights, holidays, and weekends.
-Occasionally, plants stop operations for maintenance and upgrades.
-Workers may need to work overtime during these periods.
+Occasionally, they also may need to work overtime.
 In laboratories, technicians typically work during normal business hours.

 How to Become a Nuclear Technician About this section